 Even though our pads’ volume is now always played at maximum, the MPC continues to detect how hard you hit the pad and therefore, unlike when using FULL LEVEL (where pad velocity is always fixed at maximum), you can continue to take advantage of the MPCs other velocity sensitive modulation options.

 A great one is the velocity sensitive filter, which will change the amount of filtering based on how hard we hit the pad.
-Go to FILTER/ENV.
-On the second row are the MODULATION SOURCES.
-Set VEL > FLT (‘Velocity to Filter’) to a value of 30.
+Go to ENV:FILTER.
+In the final column are the VELOCITY MODULATION parameters.
+Set CUTOFF to a value of 50.

 Now make sure FULL LEVEL is OFF.
 Pick any pad and start to jab at it, start softly and get progressively harder.
 You should hear that the softer notes are more heavily filtered, while the harder notes sound more open and bright.
-The higher the VEL > FLT value the more pronounced the filtering changes will be (and thanks to our previous ‘V>AMP:0’ setting, the volume of the pad stays at maximum).
+The higher the VELOCITY MODULATION > CUTOFF value the more pronounced the filtering changes will be (and thanks to our previous ‘VELOCITY MODULATION > AMP:0’ setting, the volume of the pad stays at maximum).

 Check out my final version of this bass instrument in the tutorial files folder ‘Completed Instrument‘.